-If you brought any medication into prison with you, these cannot be given to you and are disposed of by the Prison Service.
+If you brought any medication into prison with you,, it will be decided whether you can keep them, this decision is made in conjunction with the Tasmania Prison Service.

 We are not able to restart your medication until the Doctor or Pharmacy in the community has confirmed what you have been prescribed.